hokurt06/Debt-Paydown-Simulation/README.md

 This project, developed under the mentorship of **Dr. Brian Stuart** and using his **Go-based ENIAC simulator**, recreates the perspective of a 1940s economist attempting to simulate national debt paydown over 50 years using the ENIAC.
 For contrast, a modern Python-based simulation is also included, incorporating GDP growth, interest accumulation, and structured payment schedules to illustrate how the same problem might be approached with today’s tools.

 ## Features
+- **In the Python program:**
-- Modern model of debt dynamics (GDP growth, interest on debt, payment as % of GDP)
+  a.
+Modern model of debt dynamics, incorporating GDP growth, interest on debt, and payments as a percentage of GDP
-- Generates a chart of remaining debt over time
+  b.
+A line chart visualizing the remaining debt over a 50-year horizon

-- ENIAC patch that performs a repeated
+- **In the ENIAC program:**
-- Clear explanations of **data trunks vs program trunks**, and how the **Master Programmer** drives loops
+  a.
+Historical reconstruction of a fixed-step subtraction loop, mimicking how a 1940s economist might model repeated debt payments
+  b.
+Use of two accumulators and the Master Programmer to automate 50 iterations of the subtraction process
+  c.
+Output of intermediate and final results showing the simulated trajectory of national debt paydown

 ## Tech Stack
 - **Python 3.11+**, Matplotlib (for plotting)